UgoLouche/QPacman/README.md

 - I am aware that Quantum libraries exist in C++, but then where's the fun ?
 Also, a general purpose quantum library might not be suited for the very specific needs this project has.

 ###TODO
-- Graphic overhaul (right now everything is ugly)
+- Graphic tweaks (some things are still ugly)
-- Manual
+- Finish Manual
 - Game play tweaks
 - Profiling/optimize
 - Test Binary and release version